agapeteo/algoholics/content/ninja/contents.md

 ### Graph:

-- MST, like Kruskal's
+- MST, like Kruskal's and Prim's
 - max flow
 - shortest path in graph with negative weights
 - A*
 - graph coloring
 - sales person travel problem
+- bipartite graph

 ### String and text: